bhuvneshdev/NlpMovieDb/README.md

 ## Synopsis
 The project is semantic search engine on movie database using various techniques of natural language processing and Information retrieval.
 The search engine returns a list of movies with their scores, to the user provided search query.
-Here are the points how it is different from conventional search engines
+Here are the points how it is different from conventional search engines.
-1. It is based on semantic search and not keywords based approach which is how popular search engines implementation in IMDB, rotten tomatoes works.
+It is based on semantic search and not keywords based approach which is how popular search engines implementation in IMDB, rotten tomatoes works.
-2. Information of the complete plot is parsed to form a graph model, representing the series of events, characters and their properties.
+Information of the complete plot is parsed to form a graph model, representing the series of events, characters and their properties.

 ## Existing Problem & Motivation